821jieun/cosmic-moments/README.md

 # cosmic-moments
-an educational application to learn more about our universe. users can enter a date to search NASA's 'astronomy picture of the day' archive. the explanation accompanying the image has been annotated using the semantics text analyzying Dandelion API. users can click on the link to learn more about the topic. the Wikipedia API searches and retrieves more information about the topic in a second panel.
+an educational application to learn more about our universe. users can enter a date to search NASA's 'astronomy picture of the day' archive. the explanation accompanying the image has been annotated using the semantics text analyzing Dandelion API. users can click on the annotated link to learn more about the topic. search and retrieval of more information about the topic appears in a second panel and is powered by the Wikipeda API.

 ## motivation
 i wanted to enable small moments of appreciation for our universe